-AP Physics 1 is the equivalent to a first-semester college course in algebra-based physics.
-The course covers Newtonian mechanics (including rotational dynamics and angular momentum); work, energy, and power; and mechanical waves and sound.
+AP Physics 1 is the equivalent of a first-semester college course in algebra-based physics.
+The course covers Newtonian mechanics (including rotational dynamics and angular momentum); kinematics, dynamics, energy, momentum, and motion.
 It will also introduce electric circuits.
 The course provides for hands-on explorations of physics content and inquiry labs.
 The AP Exam for this course will be administered in May.
+Students concurrently taking AP Calculus will have the option to take the AP Physics C exam.